More about: 24 Best Things To Do in Rome

 3. Visit the Roman Forum and the Palatine Hill

-The Forum was the place where all the judicial, political and commercial life of Ancient Rome was concentrated and today it is an impressive display of archaeological remains through which you can glimpse the essence of that golden age of the city.
+The Forum was the place where all the judicial, political and commercial life of Ancient Rome was concentrated and, to this day, it is an impressive display of archaeological remains through which you can guess the essence of that golden age of the city.

-After a guided tour of the Roman Forum, you can visit the nearby Palatine Hill: the most central of Rome' s seven hills from which you can also see extraordinary archaeological remains.
-Both Colosseum guided tours and Colosseum tickets usually include access to this area, but if you are planning to visit the Vatican as well, I recommend you explore the option of getting a joint visit to the Vatican and the Colosseum: it is well worth it and you will save on entrance fees!
+If you book a visit to the Roman Forum you will also see the Palatine Hill: the most central of Rome' s seven hills from which you can see extraordinary archaeological remains.
+Both Colosseum guided tours and Colosseum tickets usually include access to this area, but if you are planning to visit the Vatican, I recommend you explore the joint visit to the Vatican and the Colosseum.
+It's well worth it and you'll save on entrance fees!

-A word of advice: if you go to Rome in summer try to get there early in the morning, especially if you are visiting the Roman Forum with children as the heat could play tricks on you.
+A word of advice: if you're visiting Rome in summer try to get there early in the morning, especially if you're visiting the Roman Forum with children as the heat could play tricks on you.

 4. Soak up tradition and history with a guided tour of the centre

-Especially in Rome, where tradition and art are around every corner, a specialized guide teaches you to appreciate not only the history of the city but also its essence.
+Especially in Rome, where tradition and art are around every corner, a specialised guide will teach you to appreciate not only the history of the city but also its essence.

-5. Have an ice-cream in front of the Trevi Fountain
+5. Have a gelato in front of the Trevi Fountain

 Rome is known for its fountains and this is undoubtedly the most emblematic of them all.
 It will appear by surprise as you turn a corner while strolling through the historic centre of the city and the first thing that will surprise you is its size.
 This baroque fountain represents Neptune and two tritons and is known for the legend that if you throw a coin in it you will return to Rome and if you throw two you will find love in Italy.